 Apple’s advertising has delivered “simplicity” since the 1970s

 Apple’s advertising has been relatively consistent for over 40 years and incredibly connected with consumers.
-The early print ads of the 1970s talked about how we designed the computer, so you don’t have to worry about the details.
+The early print ads of the 1970s, as Steve Jobs was launching Apple, talked about how we designed the computer, so you don’t have to worry about the details.

 The “1984” TV ads for the Mackintosh launch spoke about the freedom from machines.
 Although the message was a little ahead of its time, it fit with simplicity.